digidotcom/xbee-micropython/samples/gnss_single/README.md

 1. Plug the XBee3 radio module into the XBee adapter and connect it to your computer's USB port.
+2. Install the GNSS antenna to the appropriate u.fl connector.

 Run
 ---